Chicken Smells Like Eggs, Why Does It Happens?

 Chicken Smells Like Eggs

 When you want to cook chicken and take it out of the refrigerator, and you find that the chicken smells like eggs, you must be very confused about why it is like this.
 Does this smell indicate spoilage or is this just because it has just been stored in the refrigerator?
-But this is really unpleasant, if you find your chicken smells like this what should you do.
+But this is unpleasant, if you find your chicken smells like this what should you do?

 We will look at the review below, while we answer some questions that people generally ask about egg-smelling chicken meat.